zextras/tech-doc/source/carbonio/_management/mobile.rst

 To disable the ABQ, execute the following command, then restart ``mailboxd``::

-  zxsuite config set global abq_enabled_at_startup false
+  # carbonio config set global abq_enabled_at_startup false

-To verify that ABQ was disabled, in the output of :command:`zxsuite mobile getServices`, ABQ should appear as **not running** (i.e., the value for ABQ's *running*  property should be **false**).
+To verify that ABQ was disabled, in the output of :command:`carbonio mobile getServices`, ABQ should appear as **not running** (i.e., the value for ABQ's *running*  property should be **false**).